sssrnty/100-days-of-code/log.md

 **Thoughts**: I kinda feel like it's getting hard, but i think learning this is worth it.

 **Link(s) to work**: [https://github.com/sssrnty/Practice/edit/master/practice/feb12ab.html](https://github.com/sssrnty/Practice/edit/master/practice/feb12ab.html)

+### Day 19: Febuary 17, 2018

+**Today's Progress**: Learning nodes with mysql **Thoughts**: Created some modules, actually tried to use mysql with localhost server but i couldnt do it, and currently searching for tutorials on how to do it.

+**Link(s) to work**: [https://github.com/sssrnty/Practice/edit/master/practice/feb12ab.html](https://github.com/sssrnty/Practice/edit/master/practice/feb12ab.html)